arangodb/docs-hugo/site/content/3.12/about-arangodb/features/highlights-by-version.md

 - [**VelocyPack over HTTP**](https://www.arangodb.com/2016/10/updated-java-drivers-with-arangodb-3-1/):
-  In addition to JSON, the binary storage format VelocyPack can now also be used in transport over the HTTP protocol, as well as streamed using the new bi-directional asynchronous binary protocol **VelocyStream**.
+  In addition to JSON, the binary storage format VelocyPack can now also be used in transport over the HTTP protocol.

 **Enterprise Edition**